mayngo-net/mayngo-net.github.io/index.markdown

 You can read some of her [writing here](writings).

+She is the founder of the [Prague Writers Workshop](https://praguewritersworkshop.cz/)

 She used to blog at [The Violent Bear It Away](https://theviolentbearitaway1.wordpress.com/).

 You can subscribe to her newsletter, [tangents converge](https://mayngo.substack.com/).